 These tickets offer access to outer courts and a flexible experience.

-Matches will continue across all the main stadiums and outer courts in the earlier part of week 1, which is a great time to see both rising stars and established champions.
+Matches will continue across all the main stadiums and outer courts as the early main-draw rounds get underway, which is a great time to see both rising stars and established champions.

 Highlights